 How Can A Long Term Disability Attorney Help If I Receive A Denial Letter?

 Receiving a denial letter from the long term disability insurance company does not mean you are no longer eligible to receive long term disability benefits.
 The denial letter should include information about how to appeal the insurance company’s decision.

 This is your opportunity to convince the insurance company to change their mind about paying long term disability benefits.
 Having a long term disability attorney on your side to help guide you along the appeal process will ease some of the stress, so that you can focus on taking care of yourself.

 A long term disability attorney can also help you to identify information that supports your disability.
 Not only can an attorney identify the helpful information (such as medical records, doctor’s reports, job analysis surveys and expert opinions), but an attorney can also help to gather and submit the information to the insurance company.

 A long term disability attorney can also write legal and factual arguments to submit with the other information they have gathered.
 The goal is to get the insurance company to realize that it made a mistake in denying benefits in a compelling way that presents undeniable facts.

 If the attorney is successful in doing that, then the insurance company will overturn its original decision and begin paying benefits, including any backpay for benefits you should have already received.
 If not, these documents may be the only records considered by the judge in a long term disability lawsuit.

-If an insurance company denies your long term disability benefits, let us help you fight back.
+If an insurance company denied long term disability benefits for you, let us help you fight back.
 Our long term disability attorneys are here to answer your questions and help you get the benefits you need and deserve.
 Call us today at 1-888-343-5375 or fill out a free contact request form and Get Fields! on your side.